-How I use Essential Oils for emotional well-being
+How To Use Essential Oils for Emotional Support

 Aromatherapy has become more popular lately among mothers, and for good reason – it works!
 Aromatherapy dates back to ancient times.
 Essential oils are even mentioned in the Bible, where oils were highly prized for perfume and therapeutic value.